CIB/logb/explanation.md

 # Patterns

 Patterns are a way to describe groups of entities(usually statements).
-Where regular entities can only contain other entities, e.g. `And(A, B)` where `A` and `B` are atomic entities, patterns can contain "placeholders"(variables) in any place where an entity might be.
+Where regular entities can only contain other entities, e.g. `And(A, B)` where `A` and `B` are atomic entities, patterns can contain "placeholders"(variables) in any place where an entity can be placed.
 For example, a pattern with the placeholder `%A` could be `AND(%A, B)`.
 Since `%A` is a placeholder, not an entity, we can 'replace' it, for example replacing `%A` with `foo` would lead to `AND(foo, B)`.

-As you can probably see, a pattern can be seen as a function, which takes a "setting" for each of its "placeholders" and yields an entity.
+As you can probably see, a pattern can be seen as a function, which takes an "assignment" for each of its "parameters" and yields an entity.
 For instance, let's call our previous example "patternA":

     patternA(%A) := AND(%A, B)